To find a physician or for questions 903-596-DOCS

 The patient experience for 3D mammography is very similar to that of 2D, each breast is still compressed in two different positions.
 The difference is in what the machine does.
 Instead of the camera staying stationary as it would in 2D, it makes a small arc as it takes the photo, which takes about three to four seconds.
 This allows the radiologist to go back after the photo is taken and divide it into multiple slices to get a better view of the breast tissue.

-3D mammography is offered in Tyler at the UT Health East Texas HOPE Breast Care Center, UT Health East Texas Physicians on Patriot Drive, UT Health East Texas North Campus Tyler, UT Health Jacksonville and on the mobile mammography unit, which also travels to surrounding areas in East Texas.
+3D mammography is offered in Tyler at the UT Health East Texas HOPE Breast Care Center, UT Health East Texas Physicians on Patriot Drive, UT Health East Texas North Campus Tyler, as well as at UT Health Henderson, UT Health Jacksonville and on our mobile mammography unit, which travels to communities across East Texas.
 The full mobile mammography schedule is below.

 Breast Care Services in East Texas